Business systems, business systems, business systems….why is everyone always going on and on about systems in your business?

 They will laugh because they recognize that a person is not a business.
 Yes, one person can create a business, and one person can be the vision and soul behind a company, but no one person is the company.

-Apple is moving on without their visionary Steve Jobs, KFC is still selling chicken just fine without the Colonel, and Microsoft is still a giant while Bill Gates focuses on philanthropy.
+Apple has moved on without their visionary Steve Jobs, KFC is still selling chicken just fine without the Colonel, and Microsoft is still a giant while Bill Gates focuses on philanthropy.
 You may be central to your business, but to have real value, the business needs to be sustainable without you.

 You Can’t Sell Yourself Into Slavery